Homa/rhelements.github.io/docs/framework-integration/rhelements-angular-integration.md

     - ES6

-      If you don't want to support IE11, you don't need to include any polyfill.
+      If you don't want to support IE11 or FireFox, you don't need to include any polyfill.

       ```bash
       npm install @rhelements/rh-card --save